ALIGN-analoglayout/2019-01-ALIGN/approximate_matching/README.md

 Since Graph Convolution network need one graph as input, all OTA circuit graphs has been merged in block diagonal fashion.

-# to run the demo use:
+# To run the demo use:
 python node_classifier.pyc

-# to preprocess the data use:
+# To preprocess the data use:
 python preprocess_data.pyc
-this creates a processed_data.p   which in used by the classifier
+This creates a processed_data.p which in used by the classifier